 - The CDC routinely updates its website with COVID-19 guidance.
 Please visit the CDC website for updated information here.
 Here's a quick link to the CDC's Fact Sheets in several languages for parents and others regarding COVID-19. - The CDC released new guidance on precautions for essential workers. - The CDC developed a series of American Sign Language videos that offer important information about COVID-19.
 The videos are here. - The CDC released guidance for persons living in close quarters and guidance for taking care of someone with COVID-19 at home.
-More information can be found by visiting the links below. - CDC: Guidance for Those Living in Close Quarters - o CDC: Guidance for Care Givers - CDC released guidance for cleaning and disinfecting facilities, including schools, when reopening.
-Guidance can be found at the link here.
+More information can be found by visiting the links below. - CDC: Guidance for Those Living in Close Quarters - CDC: Guidance for Care Givers - CDC released guidance for cleaning and disinfecting facilities, including schools, when reopening.
+Guidance can be found at the link here. - The CDC updated its quidance for caring for children.